 Hair particles ignore deflecting objects (but you can animate them as soft bodies which take deflection into account).

-If you change the deflection settings for an object you have to recalculate the particle, softbody or cloth system by Free Cache, this is not done automatically.
-You can clear the cache for all selected objects with Ctrl-B.
+If you change the deflection settings for an object you have to recalculate the particle, soft body or cloth system by Delete Bake, this is not done automatically.

 - Kill Particles